 Let us look at some of the big benefits of using multi-factor authentication, and why it’s important for the security of business and individual data.

-- An increase in security: One of the great things about MFA is the ability to add your username and password once, then from there on, you only need to use a PIN or biometric data to log in.
+- An increase in security: One of the great things about MFA is that you can set your username and password once, and from then on you only need to use a PIN or biometric data to log in.
 This removes the need to remember complex passwords.
-In fact, many Windows users have been taking advantage of MFA without knowing it.
+In fact, many Windows users have been using MFA without realizing it.
 When you log in with a PIN, fingerprint, or iris scan, that is MFA right there.

-- Compromised passwords are no longer a risk factor: Weak and compromised passwords are responsible for the majority of data breaches in the world.
-When businesses put MFA into play, it gives cybercriminals an additional headache because they’ll need to get around the second phase of authentication, and in most cases, they won’t be able to.
+- Compromised passwords are no longer a risk factor: Weak and compromised passwords account for the majority of data breaches worldwide.
+When businesses implement MFA, it gives cybercriminals an additional headache because they’ll need to bypass the second phase of authentication, and in most cases, they won’t be able to.
 So, as it stands, just having the username and password is not enough, and that’s great for security.

-- MFA is compatible with Single Sign-On (SSO): It is possible to implement MFA right next to other log-in methods such as Single Sign-On, or SSO for short.
-For those who haven’t been aware, SSO makes it possible to use a single global password for every one of your online accounts.
+- MFA is compatible with Single Sign-On (SSO): It is possible to implement MFA alongside other login methods, such as SSO.
+For those who haven’t been aware, SSO allows you to use a single global password for all your online accounts.
 There are several ways to implement MFA alongside SSO, but it all depends on the steps your company wants to take.

-As cybercrime grows across the world, it is not possible to rely on traditional password authentications.
-This is why we must hope companies around the world fully employ MFA to solve many solutions.
-Not to mention, MFA is cost-effective, and companies do not have to worry about overheads.
+As cybercrime grows worldwide, it is no longer possible to rely on traditional password authentication.
+This is why we must hope companies around the world fully employ MFA to solve many problems.
+Not to mention, MFA is cost-effective, and companies do not have to worry about overhead.

 TIP: Use the free Microsoft Authenticator app.
 It can be used not only for your Microsoft, work, or school accounts, you can also use it to secure your Facebook, Twitter, Google, Amazon, and many other kinds of accounts.
 It’s available on iOS or Android.